bitmotte/ULTRAReplay/README.md

 ULTRAReplay lets you record,edit,and export your ULTRAKILL gameplay. . .
 It is a work in progress,nothing has been done yet but that will change very very soon. . .

+Currently on a small hiatus because I wish to finish LessScaryMannequins. . .

 Proof of concept : https://github.com/bitmotte/ULTRAReplay-Legacy